Everyone is different

 This is the final stage where you accept your loss and start to feel okay again.
 This doesn’t mean you’ll “be over it”, but you will be able to think and talk about your loved one without incredible pain or emotion.

-We have provided a list of useful organisations that can help and support you through bereavement.
+Dealing with grief and loss is not easy, so we have provided a list of useful organisations that can help and support you through bereavement.
 Click here to see our Additionals Links & Support Services